RobThree/NLog.Targets.Pushover/README.md

   </rules>
 </nlog>
 ```
+For more configuration options see [the wiki page](https://github.com/RobThree/NLog.Targets.Pushover/wiki/Configuration-Syntax)

-The package is also available through NuGet as [`NLog.Targets.Pushover`](https://www.nuget.org/packages/NLog.Targets.Pushover/1.0.0).
+This library is available as [NuGet package](https://www.nuget.org/packages/NLog.Targets.Pushover/1.0.0).

 ---